Lake Odessa, Michigan: History

 Several brothers in the Russell family began settling here around 1839 and it became known as the "Russell Settlement".
 It later became known as "Bonanza" and a Post Office with that name was established in 1880.
 When the Detroit, Lansing and Northern Railroad (later the Pere Marquette Railroad) was built through the area in the 1880s, the village was moved about a mile southwest.
 At that time the name was changed to "Lake Odessa", derived from the nearby Jordan Lake and the name of Odessa Township, which had been established in 1846.
-The township had been named for the city of Odessa in Ukraine, reflecting an interest of one of the founders in Ukraine as well as a desire for a distinctive name.
+The township had been named for the city of Odesa in Ukraine, reflecting an interest of one of the founders in Ukraine as well as a desire for a distinctive name.
 Investor Humphrey Wager purchased 80 acre of farmland on Jordan Lake and platted the village in 1887.
 With the advantage of a station on the new railroad, the new village quickly eclipsed the former settlement at Bonanza.
 The village incorporated in 1889.
 John R. Waite, a local man with an interest in history, has been credited with significant historical research for the village of Lake Odessa.
 John is also recognized as the President of the Lake Odessa Area Historical Society and is involved with the Train Depot Museum.

+Lake Odessa Community Library

+The village is also home to the Lake Odessa Community Library, located at 1007 Fourth Ave, whose hours are as follows: